Seemor

 Location Insights

-Area: Lively, eclectic stretch of Commercial Drive known for independent eateries, coffeehouses, and multicultural dining.
+Area vibe: Lively, eclectic stretch of Commercial Drive known for independent eateries, coffeehouses, and multicultural dining.

 Safety: Generally safe with steady foot traffic; typical urban considerations apply during late hours.

-Nearby: Surrounded by cafes, casual restaurants, and small shops; community-oriented corridor popular with locals and students.
+What's nearby: Surrounded by cafes, casual restaurants, and small shops; community-oriented corridor popular with locals and students.

 Opening Hours